equinor/Project-ProjectSchedule/consumer-requirements.md

 ## Other

-Whilst not specifically requirements for the data share, you should also considerhow it fits as part of your system.
-Amongst other points, yo umight consider:
+Whilst not specifically requirements for the data share, you should also consider how it fits as part of your system.
+Amongst other points, you might consider:

 * Handling and impact of unavailability of the share
 * Handling and impact of missing, delayed or corrupted data

+*This document is based upon a template from: https://github.com/equinor/data-engineering*